9cookies/wiremock-extensions/keywords.md

 # Keywords

-### Additional features
+## Additional Features

-To get even more generic responses that help better testing the transformer defines some key words that start with an exclamation mark `!`.
+To get even more generic responses that help better testing the wiremock-extensions provide some key words that start with an exclamation mark `!`.

+### Random value key words

 Generating random integer for a response property
 ```JSON